ppouwx/jailw1n/wiki.md

 ## Step 3.
 Running jailbreak.

-1. Open jailw1n bat script.
+1. Open jailw1n app.
-2. Press any button to start jailbreak.
+2. Press start buttom.
 3. Wait until it will complete.
-4. When your device will boot, open "loader" app, and install Sileo.
+4. When your device will boot, open "palera1n" app, and install package manager.

 ### Errors.

 - If script ends on iTunes error.
 You didn't install iTunes or install to another disk, replace it to disk C:\.
-- If script ends on MSYS2 error.
+- If app ends on MSYS2 error.
 You didn't install MSYS2 or install to another disk, replace it to disk C:\.
-- If there is error with jailbreak, go to [Issue](github.com/ppouwx/bakew1n/issues) tab, and open an Issue, and i will try to help you.
+- If there is error with jailbreak, go to Discord server(not availible now), and open an Issue in channel "Issues", and i will try to help you.
 (Don't forget about log.)

 # Installing meowbrek.
 ## If you don't want rejail via PC, use meowbrek.